 Factor D projections are based on estimates regarding the number of users and units per user were derived from an analysis of paid claims with start or end dates of services in state fiscal year 2019 (July 1, 2018 through June 30, 2019) exported from the State's payment system.
-Cost per unit figures reflect the published fee schedule for services with fixed rates, including the rate increases described in Appendix I-2-a, and average costs observed in fiscal year 2019 for services reimbursed based on cost.
+Cost per unit figures reflect the published fee schedule for services with fixed rates and average costs observed in fiscal year 2019 for services reimbursed based on cost.